YES… But Why…?

 What wasn’t clear until now is that Australia’s population has actually shrunk.

-Therefore, as soon as the border is completely reopened, then there will be a rush to obtain skilled migrants back into the country… what’s your thoughts?
+Therefore, although the border is completely reopened, and there will be a rush to obtain skilled migrants back into the country… will they want to come???
+What’s your thoughts?